screwdriver-cd/guide/docs/cluster-management/configure-buildcluster-queue-worker.md

 Note:
 1. Queues suffixed with dlr are deadletter queues.
 We use rabbitmq in-built deadletter queue mechanism for a retry with delay in case of errors.
-   Deadletter queues are used in case of any [error](https://github.com/screwdriver-cd/buildcluster-queue-worker/blob/master/index.js#L118) in consuming the message and pushing to Kubernetes cluster for build processing.
+   Deadletter queues are used in case of any [error](https://github.com/screwdriver-cd/buildcluster-queue-worker/blob/master/receiver.js#L116) in consuming the message and pushing to Kubernetes cluster for build processing.
 When a message is `nack'd` it goes to dlr queues via deadletter routing key configuration and re-pushed to actual queue after a delay of 5s (per below configuration).
 1. `build` is exchange.
 1. `ClusterA` and `ClusterB` are queues.
 1. `ClusterAdlr` and `ClusterBdlr` are deadletter queues for `ClusterA` and `ClusterB` queues respectively.
+1. `ClusterARetry` and `ClusterBRetry` are retry queues for `ClusterA` and `ClusterB` queues respectively which will receive messages if build pod status is not successful for start jobs.
+1. `ClusterARetrydlr` and `ClusterBRetrydlr` are deadletter queues for `ClusterARetry` and `ClusterBRetry` queues respectively which will delay messages for 60s before re-enqueing them for processing.

 ### User Interface